 Sec.
 304. Judicial Data Warehouse

-Authorizes members of legislature to request data or reports from data collected in judicial data warehouse; requires reports to be made available to public, unless disclosure is prohibited; requires data provided to be public and non-identifying information.
+Authorizes members of legislature to request report or data from data collected in judicial data warehouse; requires reports to be made available to public, unless disclosure is prohibited; requires data provided to be public and non-identifying information.